finwath/CodeCamp-Portfolio/README.md

 # portfolio
-This is a web site to link to a collection of example web sites I have created, which are on CodePen.
+Herein lies the main page and subpages of a web site to showcases my work from FreeCodeCamp as I go through their classes.
+Main site is linked linked/hosted through AWS Amplify and GitHub, which I set up myself - www.bayoucoder.com.

+So far I've earned the following FreeCodeCamp certifications:
+- Responsive Web Design